 Global government bond yields started the quarter continuing the rising trend that started in mid-2020.
 This reflected market views that rising inflation would necessitate even higher interest rates and the mantra of higher for longer.
 Yet, with inflation starting to come down, expectations of rate cuts in 2024 contributed to significant falls in bond yields fell in November and December.
+The fall in yields was such that yields along the length of the curve ended the quarter lower than they started, and closed 2023 at roughly the same levels as they started.
 UK government bonds produced strong returns due to falling yields, delivering an 8.1% return (FTSE Actuaries) over the fourth quarter with the benchmark 10-year gilt yield falling from 4.44% to 3.54%.
-The falling yield environment was helpful for longer duration assets, with longer-dated bonds outperforming shorter-dated bonds.

 The sterling investment grade credit market (iBoxx non-gilt index) returned 7.35% over the quarter, helped by lower government bond yields and tighter credit spreads.
-The underperformance compared to the gilt market is the result of the shorter duration of the credit market index.
+This was lower than the return from gilts due to the shorter duration of the credit market index.
 The average sterling investment grade credit spread (the average extra yield available from non-gilt bonds compared with government debt of equal maturity) tightened from 1.38% to 1.15% (iBoxx).
 Given the fall in yields, sectors with a greater proportion of long-dated bonds performed well, including utilities and social housing.
 Supranationals was the worst performing sector, while in financials, banks lagged slightly but insurance bonds modestly outperformed the market.